songiang95/FakeNotification/README.md

 ### Properties

-- id: Int identify of intruder
+- id: identify of intruder
-- pkgName: String package name of the app that intruder tries to unlock
+- pkgName: package name of the app that intruder tries to unlock
-- created: Long datetime when camera captured an image
+- created: datetime when camera captured an image
-- imagePath: String where contains image on device
+- imagePath: where contains image on device

 ## AppLockManager